kennyzir/skill-creator/README.md

 Simply tell your agent:

 ```
-Install the "skill-creator" skill from Claw0x
+Install the "Skill Creator" skill from Claw0x
 ```

 Or use this connection prompt: